A focus on quality as volatility persists

 The risks of a prolonged U.S.-China trade standoff have increased, but we believe long-term fundamentals in emerging markets will offer opportunities.

-Emerging markets are evolving into key sources of global growth, in part because they hold the dominant share of the world’s population.
+Emerging markets have evolved into key sources of global growth, in part because they hold the dominant share of the world’s population.
 Billions of new consumers are entering the world’s economy and driving the consumption of goods and services.
-We see evidence of this growing consumer culture focused on "new economy" opportunities across key emerging markets.
+We see evidence of this growing consumer culture focused on “new economy” opportunities across key emerging markets.
 Those include China, with new demand for a wide range of consumer services, and India, with its reform-minded leaders focused on restructuring the economy and improving infrastructure.

 Jonas Krumplys, CFA, and Aditya Kapoor, CFA, portfolio managers of Ivy Emerging Markets Equity Fund, believe there is growing demand from emerging market consumers for “new economy” goods and services.

 Below are three examples of stocks that we believe may benefit from a “new economy” trend.

 Past performance is not a guarantee of future results.
 The opinions expressed are those of the Fund’s portfolio managers and are not meant as investment advice or to predict or project the future performance of any investment product.
 The opinions are current through Dec.
 31, 2018, are subject to change based on market conditions or other factors, and no forecasts can be guaranteed.
 The holdings discussed are for illustrative purposes only and are not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.

 MercadoLibre, 2.48%; Taiwan Semiconductor Manufacturing Co.
 Ltd., 6.31%; Ping An Insurance, 2.05% of net assets as of 09/30/2018.